US aircraft carrier arrives in NATO member Norway to take part in exercises - ExBulletin

 The ship’s first overseas call was broadcast live on Norwegian public television.
 Onlookers, some using binoculars, were seen ashore watching the large aircraft carrier glide deeper and deeper into the fjord and eventually reach the city of Oslo.

-Laila Wilhelmsen, who stood along the road in Droebak, said she grew up in the small town halfway up the fjord during the Cold War in the 1950s and there were warships here all the time.
+Laila Wilhelmsen, who stood along the road in Droebak, said she grew up in the small town halfway up the fjord during the Cold War in the 1950s and “there were warships here all the weather.

 I don’t know, but now we’ve teased (Russian President Vladimir) Putin even more.
 It’s scary, I think, she told Norwegian broadcaster NRK.

-Scandinavian Prime Minister Jonas Gahr Stre told Norwegian news agency NTB that there would be predictable reactions from Russia to this, adding that Oslo was continuing the line we have had in recent years of wanting Allied exercises in Norwegian waters.
+The Scandinavian country’s prime minister, Jonas Gahr Stre, told Norwegian news agency NTB that there will be predictable reactions from Russia to this, adding that Oslo is continuing the line we have had in recent years of want Allied exercises in Norwegian waters.

 The Russian embassy in the Norwegian capital said such displays of power seemed illogical and harmful.